by Tobias Stoner

 Five years ago, Mr. Lopez left his home in Venezuela.
-He asked that we not use his last name for fear of retribution in his home country.
 He came to this town of 4500 in the flat, open expanse of Manitoba’s plains.
 Since his arrival, he has built deep relationships in this town, and has helped sponsor 16 family members who have also moved to Canada.

 In Venezuela, says Mr. Lopez, “life is politics.”
 Until 2007, he worked for an international oil company until the government took over all oil production – an “appropriation of property, not a nationalization,” he says, because “the government did not pay.”
 After a dispute over back pay – the government told him to ask his company for wages leading up to the transition – Mr. Lopez had to find other work.

 Eventually, he started a small business making and selling gelato, but things were difficult.
 He was forced to buy his ingredients “under the table, for ten times the price,” he says, and government officials collecting taxes and fees for the health department took much of his profits.
 Mr. Lopez disputes the government’s claim to provide free services to its people, saying people paid through fees, taxes, and bribes – “they always take the amount the law says, and a little more.”